fixie/fixie/src/Fixie.VisualStudio.TestAdapter/README.md

 1. Set up a local NuGet package source pointing at the package/ folder in the root of your copy of the Fixie repository.
 2. Implement a change within the Fixie solution.
-3. "build package" at the command line to locally produce a new build of the NuGet package.
+3. `build package` at the command line to locally produce a new build of the NuGet package.
 4. Note the creation of the package file inside the package/ folder.
-5. Open the fixie.runners.sandbox solution, uninstall Fixie from all projects, and close all instances of Visual Studio.
+5. Open the `fixie.runners.sandbox` solution, uninstall Fixie from all projects, and close all instances of Visual Studio.
-6. Delete the contents of %TEMP%\VisualStudioTestExplorerExtensions and reopen the fixie.runners.sandbox solution.
+6. Delete the contents of `%TEMP%\VisualStudioTestExplorerExtensions` and reopen the `fixie.runners.sandbox` solution.
-7. In fixie.runners.sandbox, resinstall Fixie but from your local package source.
+7. In `fixie.runners.sandbox`, resinstall Fixie but from your local package source.
-8. Run tests within the fixie.runners.sandbox solution to test the effect of your changes.
+8. Run tests within the `fixie.runners.sandbox` solution to test the effect of your changes.